JSN00k/PagingScrollView/README.md

 ### Getting the repo

-You can download this repository using the this [link](https://bitbucket.org/James_Snook/pagingscrollview/get/8aea58b47960.zip)
+You can download this repository using the this [link](https://bitbucket.org/James_Snook/pagingscrollview/get/8aea58b47960.zip), or by cloning it using Mercurial.

 ###Getting Mercurial